spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 callback only once and provides a mechanism to enable better stack traces when errors are encountered.

-Gens is in the same ballpark as

-The slowest is co.
-There is nothing intrinsically slow about it though: the slowness is mostly caused by `co.wrap`.
+The slowest of the bunch is co, but not by much.
+There is nothing intrinsically slow about it though: the slowness is probably caused by `co.wrap` which creates a new arguments array on every invocation of the wrapped function.

 Looks great.
 But isn't this a bit unrealistic?